sgiw/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

 In this task, you will configure GitHub Actions so that committing code will push the updates automatically to your Function in Azure.

-When you cloned this repository you also cloned the necessary GitHub Actions code required to deploy.
+When you forkd this repository you also forked the necessary GitHub Actions code required to deploy.
 You will need to update a few items and enable the Action prior to its first use.

 1. Navigate to your Function App in the Azure Portal and from the top navigation select **Get publish profile**.
 A text file will download to your computer.